Understanding STIR/SHAKEN

 A STIR/SHAKEN call flow

-The originating service provider uses an authentication service to create an encrypted SIP identity header that includes the:
+The signing service provider uses an authentication service to create an encrypted SIP identity header that includes the:

 Then, the SIP Invite, along with the SIP identity header, is sent to the terminating provider, who passes the SIP invite to a call verification service.